Paragraph. Cliquez ici pour modifier.

 Maybe the real story behind MS is the damage to the blood vessels caused by growing up female in a 1) driven, ambitious or otherwise stressful family environment compounded by 2) a climate of Cold winters which contribute to 3) frequent viral illnesses compounded by 4) an intolerance to the wheat and lactose of a Neolithic diet.

-Dr. Zamboni’s "liberation procedure" involves expanding the veins exhibiting stenosis through angioplasty.
+Dr. Zamboni’s "liberation procedure" involves expanding the veins exhibiting stenosis through venoplasty.
 While results have been promising, questions persist.
 Not all people exhibiting stenosis of the veins have MS, not all MS patients have stenosis (or CCSVI).
-The rate of Jugular vein collapse after angioplasty is 50% (not great) and Dr Zamboni warns against the use of stents.
+The rate of Jugular vein collapse after venoplasty is high and the use of stents is controversial.
 Some patients enjoy spectacular recoveries after angioplasty, others see little or no improvement.
 These varied results seem to cast doubt on his theory.
 However, I believe his idea is substantially correct.
 MS cases are as varied as the veins involved, the areas of the brain or spinal cord drained by these veins, their structural condition and the general metabolism of the patient.

 Another well-known MS therapy long popular in alternative medicine circles imposes a strict gluten free diet.
 Under the care of a San Francisco nutritionist-kinesiologist as of February 1984, I recovered “permanent” nerve damage, my recovery being so impressive that my Neurologist declared I could not possibly have had MS. All was well until 1987 when I decided to leave my husband.
 The stress triggered a sore throat followed by an MS attack.
 What happened?
 The answer is straightforward.
 The stress was so intense that it overwhelmed the positive effect of the diet.

-These 2 approaches -angioplasty and diet/energy therapy - would seem to be unrelated, but they converge.
+These 2 approaches - venoplasty and diet/energy therapy - would seem to be unrelated, but they converge.
 I believe some MS patients have structural deformities in their veins that, once corrected, can effectively cure the disease.
 Others (perhaps myself) do not have such a structural deformity, but are sensitive to foods or allergies to such an extent that under stress the veins compress forcing the veinous blood to back-up.
 Or perhaps my veins are somewhat "stunted" so that I am excessively sensitive to stress of any kind.
+One can define this as primarily a BODY TENSION problem caused by toxicity.
 The former patient may be more severely handicapped until intervention brings the cure.
 In my case the handicap has been less severe, but the solution requires more personal discipline.

 Summer 2010 I too felt liberated when I read about the Dr. Zamboni’s theory, now dubbed “Liberation Therapy”.
 Eureka!
 Of course!
 I now understood why an acute MS symptom could disappear after only an hour’s acupuncture treatment since it must open the blood flow and stop the reflux.
 This also explains why a severely handicapped Frenchwoman I spoke with experienced a miraculous recovery after an Ayurvedic massage in India.
 This made no sense to me.
 But now I can see that the massage must have relaxed the veins to open up her blood circulation.